chaorders1/youtube_copilot/draft.md

 ### Find similar youtube videos
 1. You will be given a youtube video url
 2. Use chrome icognito mode and open the youtube video url

-### Youtube video download
-1. Use yt-dlp to download the youtube video and save to the "data/youtube_video" folder 1.1 Reference of this package is https://github.com/yt-dlp/yt-dlp